Chaetodon wiebeli: Distribution

 Chaetodon wiebeli is found in the western Pacific Ocean from southern Japan and South Korea to northern Java, extending into the Gulf of Thailand.

 Habitat and biology

-Chaetodon wiebeli is found in both rocky and coral reefs, where they are normally encountered in pairs and in small shoals.
+Chaetodon wiebeli is found in both rocky and coral reefs, where they are normally encountered in pairs and small shoals.
 They feed on coral polyps, benthic invertebrates and algae.
 This is an oviparous species which forms pairs during breeding.
 They may be solitary and their main feeding technique is grazing algae off rocks.
 They can ben found at depths of 4 to 25 m.

 Systematics

 Chaetodon wiebeli was first formally described in 1863 by the German ichthyologist Johann Jakob Kaup (1803–1873) with the type locality given as Canton in China.
-The specific name honours Kaup's friend the naturalist and one of the founders of the Zoological Museum in Hamburg, Karl Maximilian Wiebel (1808-1888).
+The specific name honours Kaup's friend, the naturalist and one of the founders of the Zoological Museum in Hamburg, Karl Maximilian Wiebel (1808–1888).
 It belongs to the large subgenus Rabdophorus which might warrant recognition as a distinct genus.